ISA-tools/BioInvIndex/README.md

 ## Installation

 **Build dependencies:**
+    JBoss 5/5.1 (not 6+)
+    Maven 2.2.1 (not 3+)
-    These are all managed by Maven <http://maven.apache.org/>.
+    All Java dependencies etc are all managed by Maven <http://maven.apache.org/>.
 You'll just need to install it and then let maven handle everything else

 **Get the source:**